lumol-org/lumol/doc/book/tutorial/water.rst

 .. literalinclude:: ../data/water-fSCP.toml
     :lines: 4-9

-The pair potential section contains the usual pairs declarations, with a few additional options.
+The pair potential section contains the usual declarations for pairs, with a few additional options.

 .. literalinclude:: ../data/water-fSCP.toml
     :lines: 11-13

 We can add a ``restriction`` to restrict a specific pair interaction to some kind of pairs.
-Here we will only account for H-H pairs inside the same molecule (``"intra-molecular"`` interactions).
+Here, we will only account for H-H pairs inside the same molecule (``"intra-molecular"`` interactions).

 .. literalinclude:: ../data/water-fSCP.toml
     :lines: 15-18

 We can also define a non-interacting pair interaction!
-This is useful when some atoms does not interact in the model we use.
+This is useful when some atoms do not interact in the model we use.

 .. literalinclude:: ../data/water-fSCP.toml
     :lines: 20-22

-Then comes the bonds and angles definitions.
-These are the interactions used between bonded particles (or angles formed by two bonds and dihedral angles formed by three bonds).
-These section follow the same pattern as the ``[[pairs]]`` section.
+Next, the bonds and angles are defined.
+These are interactions used between bonded particles (or angles formed by two bonds and dihedral angles formed by three bonds).
+This section follows the same pattern as the ``[[pairs]]`` section.

 .. literalinclude:: ../data/water-fSCP.toml